 Related Training includes knowledge which is necessary to supplement the craft training in which the student is enrolled.
-These areas include: Math, Science, Physics, Blueprint Reading, Communications, Safety, and Small Business Management.
+These areas include: Math, Science, Blueprint Reading, Communications, Safety, and Problems of Handling People.

 Related instruction is integrated closely with technological and shop practice.
 One sixth of the total training time, or an average of one hour per day is devoted to related classes.